What is a dental crown?

 Crowns are indicated when:

-- A tooth has a crack that extends toward the root
+- A tooth has a crack that extends toward the root (for detailed diagnosis and treatment options, see our broken tooth repair guide)

 - A cavity is too large for a filling to adequately support the remaining tooth structure